editorconfig-checker/editorconfig-checker/README.md

   - Removal of an [output format](#formats).
   - Removal of a [path to exclude by default](#default-excludes).
   - Removal of support for an [editorconfig](https://editorconfig.org/) property.
-  - Bug fixes, which might result in **editorconfig-checker** reporting more linting errors, if the previous behavior was incorrect, with the [editorconfig](https://editorconfig.org/) specification.
+  - Bug fixes, which result in **editorconfig-checker** reporting more linting errors, because the previous behavior was incorrect according to the [editorconfig specification](https://editorconfig.org/).